 I was obsessively rigid with my lifestyle and diet– to the point that I had an eating disorder called Orthorexia.
 I would measure, count and weigh every morsel of food (even 1/4th of a blueberry).
 I was obsessed with not only appearing to be the spitting image of perfection, but also living a life that appeared to be controlled, rigid and tough.

 If you’ve listened to any interviews with me, you will hear that my obsessive lifestyle all stemmed from the feeling of unworthiness, fear and a lack of self-love.
-Since I was raised in a very black-or-white household with tons of rules, restrictions, punishment/reward systems, judgments and fear-based beliefs, I needed a way to cope.
+Since I was raised in what I would consider to be a very black-or-white society with quite a great deal of rules, I needed a way to cope.
 I learned to cope by controlling my body and food…but of course, that led me down a path of diminishing my power as a woman…not increasing it.

 My recovery journey was long.
 After my second bodybuilding show, I realized things needed to change.
 I was living a life that was not chosen by my authentic self.
 Sure, my obsessions served a purpose growing up.
 They provided me a feeling of emotional safety.
 But I had outgrown the need to be “in control” in that way.
 It was keeping me from living the kind of freedom-based, love-based, sensuality-based, worthiness-based life that I knew I really wanted.
 Things had to change.